 Photoshop relies heavily on the processing power.
 It benefits not just from a good single thread performance but also from multi cores.

 Therefore, keep processor as your first priority when choosing the right machine.
+A processor inadvertently also defines your overall budget for the system.

 This is not critical, but is often required for GPU accelerated features and effects.